Export and Trade Compliance

 11.0 Enforcement and Consequences

-11.1 We may refuse, suspend, or cancel orders or access where we believe there is a sanctions/export risk, missing information, or licensing requirement.
+11.1 We may refuse, suspend, or cancel orders or access where we believe there is a sanctions or export-control risk, missing information, or a licensing requirement.

-11.2 Breach of this policy may result in account suspension/termination, contract cancellation, and reporting to authorities where required.
+11.2 Breach of this policy may result in account suspension or termination, contract cancellation, and reporting to authorities where required or appropriate.

 12.0 Reporting Issues

-12.1 Suspected violations or concerns can be reported to support@geig.co.uk (operated by Computerko Limited for GeiG) or via our 24/7 web chat.
+12.1 Suspected violations or concerns may be reported to support@geig.co.uk or via our 24/7 web chat.

-12.2 We will review in good faith and may request further details.
+12.2 We will review reports in good faith and may request further details to assess risk and compliance requirements.

 13.0 Legal and Jurisdiction